iredmail/docs/en_US/mua/1-activesync.outlook.md

 ## Requirements

 * iRedMail-0.9.0 or later releases is required.
 * You must choose to install SOGo groupware during iRedMail installation.
+If you install SOGo after iRedMail installation, don't forget to install `sogo-activesync` package for ActiveSync support.
 * Outlook 2013 for Windows.
 Earlier releases of Outlook for Windows doesn't work.

 ## Step-by-step configuration